isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <br>3 bay leaves
 <br>Some lemongrass

 Coriander seeds, salt and white pepper are ground together.
 Then, add garlic, candlenuts, galangal, ginger and red onions.
 Grind them until fine.
-All of the spices (*rempah*) are sauted (tumis) with a bit of coconut oil.
+All of the spices (*rempah*) are sautéd (*tumis*) with a bit of coconut oil.
 Then, add bay leaves, lemongrass and chicken that has been cleaned and chopped up, and stir.
-When most of the liquid has dried up, add coconut milk and if the gravy is quite thick and the chicken is tender, then remove from the stove.
+When most of the liquid has dried up, add coconut milk.
+If the gravy is quite thick and the chicken is tender,  remove from the stove.

-<br><u>*Sambal goreng*</u>
+<u>*Sambal goreng*</u>
 <br>½ *kati* (~303 g) meat
 <br>4 tbsp. sliced red onions
 <br>4 slices of ginger